gewarren/docs/docs/framework/wcf/feature-details/reliable-messaging-protocol-version-1-1.md

 After receiving all reply sequence messages and acknowledgements for all one way request sequence messages, the WCF Initiator transmits a `CloseSequence` message for the request sequence on an HTTP request and expects the `CloseSequenceResponse` on the HTTP response.

 Closing the request sequence implicitly closes the reply sequence.
-This means the WCF Initiator includes the reply sequence’s Final `SequenceAcknowledgement` on the `CloseSequence` message and the reply sequence does not have a `CloseSequence` exchange.
+This means the WCF Initiator includes the reply sequence's Final `SequenceAcknowledgement` on the `CloseSequence` message and the reply sequence does not have a `CloseSequence` exchange.

 The WCF Responder ensures all replies are acknowledged and transmits the `CloseSequenceResponse` message on the HTTP response.